Özkan Uğur: Personal life and death

-Özkan Uğur married dancing instructor Aysun Aslan in 1989.
+Uğur married dancing instructor Aysun Aslan in 1989.
 They had a son together.

-In 2013, Özkan Uğur was diagnosed with lymphoma.
+In 2013, Uğur was diagnosed with lymphoma.
 In July 2020, Uğur defeated cancer for a second time.
-Due to his illness, he had to visit the doctor every 6 months for a check-up.
+Due to his illness, he had to visit the doctor every six months for a check-up.
 In April 2022, he announced that he was diagnosed with cancer for a third time, which was successfully treated again, but harmed his organs.
 In 2020 and 2023, during the times when his condition worsened, misinformation was spread on social media claiming that Uğur had died.
 In late June 2023, it was announced that Uğur was intubated and placed in an intensive care unit.
 On 8 July 2023, he died at a hospital in Istanbul, at the age of 69.
 On 11 July 2023, he was interred at Karacaahmet Cemetery in Istanbul.